85

 There are several different ways to treat uterine fibroids, depending on the severity of the symptoms and the woman’s individual preferences.

-Benefits of Discussing Treatment Options With a Fibroid Specialist
+Benefits of Discussing Treatment Options with a Fibroid Specialist

 Contact USA Fibroid Centers for Fibroid Treatment